yhtang/FunFact/docs/index.md

                     [-3.479,  3.006],
                     [-3.548,  2.855]], dtype=float32)
         ```

+## Statement of Need

+Tensor factorizations have numerous applications in a variety of domains such as tensor networks in quantum physics, tensor decompositions in machine learning and signal processing, and quantum computing.
+Most tensor factorization models are solved by special purpose algorithms designed to factor the target data into a model with the prescribed structure.
+Furthermore, the models under consideration are often limited to linear contractions between the factor tensors such as standard inner and outer products, elementwise multiplications, and matrix Kronecker products.
+Extending such a special-purpose solver to more generalized models can be a daunting task, especially if nonlinear operations are considered.

+FunFact addresses this problem and fills the gap.
+It offers an embedded Domain Specific Language (eDSL) in Python for creating nonlinear tensor algebra expressions that use generalized Einstein operations.
+User-defined tensor expressions can be immediately used to solve the corresponding inverse factorization problem.
+FunFact solves the inverse problem by combining stochastic gradient descent, automatic differentiation, and model vectorization for multi-replica learning.
+This combination achieves instantaneous time-to-algorithm for all conceivable tensor factorization models and allows the user to explore the full universe of nonlinear tensor factorization models.
+The software is designed to be accessible for everyone interested in tensor methods.

 ## How to cite

 If you use this package for a publication (either in-paper or electronically), please cite it using the following DOI: [https://doi.org/10.11578/dc.20210922.1](https://doi.org/10.11578/dc.20210922.1)